awsdocs/amazon-athena-user-guide/doc_source/datacatalogs-example-policies.md

 "Resource": ["arn:aws:athena:us-east-1:123456789012:datacatalog/test_datacatalog"]
 ```

 For a complete list of Amazon Athena actions, see the API action names in the [Amazon Athena API Reference](https://docs.aws.amazon.com/athena/latest/APIReference/)\.
-For more information about IAM policies, see [Creating Policies with the Visual Editor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-visual-editor) in the *IAM User Guide*\.
-For more information about creating IAM policies for workgroups, see [ IAM Policies for Accessing Data Catalogs](datacatalogs-iam-policy.md)\.
+For more information about IAM policies, see [Creating policies with the visual editor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-visual-editor) in the *IAM User Guide*\.
+For more information about creating IAM policies for workgroups, see [ IAM policies for accessing data catalogs](datacatalogs-iam-policy.md)\.
 + [Example Policy for Full Access to All Data Catalogs](#datacatalog-policy-full-access-to-all-data-catalogs)
 + [Example Policy for Full Access to a Specified Data Catalog](#datacatalog-policy-full-access-to-a-specified-catalog)
 + [Example Policy for Querying a Specified Data Catalog](#datacatalog-policy-querying-a-specified-data-catalog)